nerdfiles/reacting/src/interface.norms/WebListing/readme.md

-and therefore have only pretended to pretend. anyone should be familiar with this adage delivered to us by derrida. at any rate, some people are intellectually think and prefer [data][metonymy] to nudge them in the direction of an informed sense of right speaking.
+and therefore have only pretended to pretend. anyone should be familiar with this adage delivered to us by derrida. at any rate, some people are intellectually think and prefer [data][irony] to nudge them in the direction of an informed sense of right speaking.

 #### mental structure